 - Support POST

 - Donate to POST

-Join Peninsula Open Space Trust (POST), The Santa Clara County Fire Department and The Santa Clara Valley Open Space Authority for a free movie screening and discussion of local efforts to manage open space and forest lands to reduce fire risk.
+Join Peninsula Open Space Trust (POST), San Mateo County, CAL FIRE and the San Mateo County Parks for a free movie screening and discussion of local efforts to manage open space and forest lands to reduce fire risk.
 In the film Wilder than Wild, filmmakers take us on a journey from the Rim Fire of 2013 to the Wine Country wildfires of 2017.
 This exploration reveals how fire suppression and climate change have exposed our forests and wildland-urban landscapes to large, high-severity wildfires and also explores strategies to mitigate future disasters.
 We’ll then have a panel discussion on local efforts to manage open space and forest lands to reduce fire risk.

 This event is part of POST’s community event series.
 These events are open to the general public and POST donors alike, and we hope you will join us!
 We also curate a separate series of private events for our donor community.
 Find out more about how you can support POST here: openspacetrust.org/support

 WILDER THAN WILD: Fire, Forests and the Future is a documentary that reveals how fuel build-up and climate change have exposed Western wildlands to large, high-intensity wildfires, while greenhouse gases released from these fires contribute to global warming.
 This vicious cycle jeopardizes our forests and affects us all with extreme weather and more wildfires, some of which are now entering highly populated wildland-urban areas.